 Officetels are mixed-use properties that have offices and apartments.
 These are typically more modern and have sought-after amenities like gyms and the latest appliances.
 It goes without saying that these facilities often carry a heavier price tag.
 The alternative, goshiwon, are small rooms with only essential furniture.
 Students often opt for this type of housing, as it’s usually cheaper.

-While house and villa interiors can vary, South Korean apartments often follow the simple formula of a single bedroom, bathroom and kitchenette.
+While house and villa interiors can vary, apartments provided to expats and English teachers typically follow the simple formula of a single bedroom, bathroom and kitchenette.
 Underfloor heating (ondol) is a great bonus, and most modern apartments have air conditioning in at least one of the rooms.
 The lack of privacy in apartment buildings due to the closeness of the apartments is probably the one aspect of Korean housing that expats will have the most trouble adjusting to.

 Another aspect foreigners will have to wrap their heads around is the fact that Korean bathrooms typically don’t have separate showers.
 Instead, the tap over the washbasin would have a hand shower attached to it.
 This essentially turns the whole bathroom into a shower.
 Koreans also have special shoes they leave outside the bathroom to put on when going into the bathroom to avoid getting their socks wet.